 We talked about name calling and what it is above, note that it also may include derogatory pet names that one person calls the other.

 Verbal abuse may also include threats.
 For example, one person may say things such as, “I’ll leave with the kids and you’ll never be able to see them again.”
 These types of threats can be very damaging to the trust in a marriage.

 Put downs can be more subtle than outright name calling but can be just as damaging.
 Put downs go beyond teasing.
 It may include saying things such as, “You’d be able to balance the checkbook correctly if you could actually knew how to add and subtract.”

-Intimidation can also be part of verbal abuse.
+Intimidation can also play a role.
 It sometimes has more to do with a person’s tone of voice rather than what a person says.
 For example, it may involve yelling or slamming a fist on the table while making demands.

-If your husband feels that you are verbally abusive, it’s important to seek help, regardless of whether or not you think you are verbally abusive.
+If your husband feels that you are verbally abusive, it’s important to seek help, regardless of whether or not you think you are guilty of this behavior.
 Talking to a marriage counselor together can help improve your marriage and assist in regaining trust.

 If you’d like to learn how to detox your relationship from anger and all of the negativity that comes with it, talk with us about our 2 Day Private Marriage Restoration Retreat.
 You’ll be able to diffuse that reactivity and negativity and finally be able to love again and create a marriage that is strong and stable, able to withstand all of life’s difficulties.
 Talk with us today about our 2 Day Private Marriage Restoration Retreat so that your marriage can finally become a successful one!